VEZY/MultiScaleTreeGraph.jl/README.md

   - [x] attributes using Symbols or anything else
   - [x] node fields using the dot notation
 - [x] iterable
 - [ ] Work by default at the finer scale.
-Hence we can make a function to dump the scales ze don't want to work with, which would speed-up the computations.
+Hence we can make a function to dump the scales we don't want to work with, which would speed-up the computations.
 Careful though, we probably have to change the links between nodes then.
 - [x] Use MutableNamedTuple for `node.children` by default -> rolled back to Dict instead
 - [ ] Tree printing:
   - [x] Tree printing